-The Renewal Corporation will submit an annual Water Supply Management Report to FERC and to the SWRCB beginning one year prior to and for two years following drawdown.
+By April 1 and 15 of each year, the Renewal Corporation will submit an annual Water Supply Management Report to the SWRCB and the Federal Energy Regulatory Commission, respectively, beginning one year prior to and for two years following drawdown.
 The annual reports will include the following information.